I’m supposed to tell you that I use affiliate links. I don’t want to be carted off to jail so I suppose I should tell you.

 What Companies Do I Promote?

-At this time there are two companies that I promote on this website.
+At this time there are four companies that I promote on this website.

 I promote Inmotion, Namecheap and WordPress.com because I use them, exclusively, for all my sites.
 I’ve been online since 1998 and tried different hosts and registrars.
 I’ve found that these companies meet my varied needs (and I’m picky!) quite nicely.